 With the growing global population and consumption by that population of food, water, and other resources, money will flow to the regions that have those resources and Africa happens to be the prime location.

 I won’t provide the…Continue

 Added by Isaac Twumasi-Quantus on November 9, 2011 at 4:00pm — No Comments

 This week Africa Business Communities meet with Ettienne Myburgh, CEO of CastleHill Group, on companies investing in their employees in South Africa.

 Added by Isaac Twumasi-Quantus on November 8, 2011 at 10:30am — No Comments

 SA's main economic problem is that we don't have jobs.
 Only four out of every 10 adults in SA work- the lowest number in…Continue

 Added by Isaac Twumasi-Quantus on October 31, 2011 at 12:00pm — No Comments

 Ray Faure, Deputy Managing Editor Business LIVE .

-With up to 90% of Africa's population still having no access to banking service, the time for colonising the continent's banking sector has probably never been more ripeWith up to 90% of Africa's…Continue
+With up to 90% of Africa's population still having no access to banking service, the time for colonising the continent's banking sector has probably never been more ripeWith up to 90% of Africa's population still having no access to banking services,…Continue

 Added by Isaac Twumasi-Quantus on October 27, 2011 at 11:57am — No Comments